Skip links

 Objective

-To raise awareness and contribute knowledge with communities and society on the importance of the Circular Economy (CE) and relevant topics.
+To raise awareness and contribute knowledge with students and youths on the importance of the Circular Economy (CE) and relevant topics.

 Project Type